icooperstein/exomiser_optimization/README.md

-# exomiser_optimization
-Example run files and scripts used in the analyses of "An optimized variant prioritization process for rare disease diagnostics: recommendations for Exomiser and Genomiser"
+# An optimized variant prioritization process for rare disease diagnostics: recommendations for Exomiser and Genomiser
+### Contents
+> manuscript/figures
+>> jupyter notebooks used for figure generation in manuscript as well as PDFs of final figures

 ## Running Exomiser / Genomiser